-The digest printed below was prepared by House Legislative Services.
-It constitutes no part of the legislative instrument.
-The keyword, one-liner, abstract, and digest do not constitute part of the law or proof or indicia of legislative intent.
+The original instrument and the following digest, which constitutes no part of the legislative instrument, were prepared by Senate Legislative Services.
+The keyword, summary, and digest do not constitute part of the law or proof or indicia of legislative intent.
 [R.S.
 1:13(B) and 24:177(E)]